'Worst pressures' of energy supply over

 Victorian Energy Minister Lily D’Ambrosio said: “We have always been clear that a capacity market operating in Victoria would make payments to zero-emissions technologies and not fossil fuels”.

-NSW Energy Minister Matt Kean says the state needs to balance its investment in renewable energy for the future and keeping existing energy infrastructure running to provide power.
+NSW Energy Minister Matt Kean said his state needed to balance its investment in renewable energy for the future and keeping existing energy infrastructure running to provide power.

 “We need to make sure that we’re modernising our electricity system,” he said.